George Matheson: Ministry

-He was licensed to preach by the Presbytery of Glasgow in 1866 and started as an assistant minister of Sandyford.
+He was licensed to preach by the Presbytery of Glasgow in 1866 and started as an assistant minister of Sandyford Parish Church.
 His first ministry began in 1868 at Innellan, on the Argyll coast between Dunoon and Toward.
 He stayed 18 years.
 His books on Aids to the Study of German Theology, Can the Old Faith live with the New?, The Growth of the Spirit of Christianity from the First Century to the Dawn of the Lutheran Era, established his reputation as a liberal and spiritually minded theologian; and Queen Victoria invited him to preach at Balmoral.
 She had his sermon on Job published.

 In 1886, he moved to Edinburgh, where he became minister of St. Bernard's Parish Church in Stockbridge in place of Rev John McMurtrie.
 Here he did his core work as a minister.
 He lived slightly south at 19 St Bernards Crescent.

 In 1879, he declined an invitation to the pastorate of Crown Court, London, in succession to Dr. John Gumming (1807–1881).
 In 1881 he was chosen as Baird lecturer, and took for his subject Natural Elements of Revealed Theology, and in 1882 he was the St Giles lecturer, his subject being Confucianism.
-In 1890 he was elected a fellow of the Royal Society of Edinburgh, the University of Aberdeen gave him its honorary LL.D., and in 1899 he was appointed Gifford lecturer by that university, but declined on grounds of health.
+In 1890 he was elected a fellow of the Royal Society of Edinburgh, the University of Aberdeen gave him its honorary Doctor of Laws (LL.D.), and in 1899 he was appointed Gifford lecturer by that university, but declined on grounds of health.
 In the same year he severed his active connection with St. Bernard's.